 10. The differences among counselors, psychologists, and psychiatrists can be summarized by differences in education and focus: Professional counselors have a graduate degree in counseling.
 A master's degree is the entry-level requirement.
 Counselors focus on client wellness, as opposed to psychopathology.
 Psychologists have a graduate degree in psychology, and licensed psychologists typically have a degree in clinical, counseling, or school psychology.
-Of all the mental health professions, psychologists are the best trained in conducting research.
 Psychiatrists are medical doctors who have usually completed a residency in psychiatry.
 Their niche is prescribing psychotropic drugs.

 Facts and Figures about Mental Health and Professional Counseling

 The U.S. Department of Health & Human Services publishes statistics on mental health in America here.

 The Bureau of Labor Statistics publishes employment statistics on mental health counselors here.
 School and career counselors here.